Website: https://raquelbrown.com

 Bio

-Raquel Brown is a developmental editor and book coach for fantastic, eccentric, enchanting, and eerie fiction.
+Raquel Brown is a developmental editor and book coach for enchanting, epic, and eerie fiction.
 She loves teaming up with writers who value the craft of storytelling and who seek to light a fire within their readers.
 This also means she gets way too excited about untangling plot threads, character relationships, and worldbuilding.
 Her favorite thing about editing is helping authors breathe new life into their work.

 She serves on the board of directors for the San Diego Professional Editors Network, and is a member of the EFA, ACES, and several other editing organizations.
 She's worked with a variety of indie authors, as well as indie and trad publishers.